Queeno11/Data-Portal-Brief-Generator/README.md

 ## Description

+Unnoficial repo for the WB HCP Data Portal & Two-page Briefs.
 This repository contains the scripts for generating the WB HCP Data Portal dataset and generating the WB HCP Briefs (data and pdfs).
 Most of the data is obtained by directly downloading from the portals of relevant international organizations.
 However, data from UNICEF is accessed via API.

 The 'Data_Raw' directory contains the downloaded data required to run all the code.
 Please note that without this data, the code will not be executable.